merciremi/remicodes/_pages/11_work.md

 - documenting practices and processes,
 - and so much more.

-## Rates
+## My rates

 I typically work with open-ended, ongoing contracts at a daily rate.
 Depending on your project, though, I also offer flat rates for projects with fixed lengths and defined deliverables.

-My rates vary based on the scope of the project, and the type of company. <a href="mailto:hello@remimercier.com">Get in touch</a> to discuss your project, and we'll figure out what works best for you.
+My rates vary based on the scope of the project, and the type of company.
+[Get in touch](mailto:hello@remimercier.com) to discuss your project, and we'll figure out what works best for you.

 ## Location